icopy-site/awesome/docs/awesome/guitarspecs.md

 ## Guitar Bodies
 ![Guitar Bodies](https://raw.githubusercontent.com/gitfrage/guitarspecs/master/./images/clip1_body.jpg)

 The sound of electric guitar depends mainly on the vibration behavior of the string itself and the reproduction characteristics of the pickup.
-The vibration behavior of the string depends (https://github.com/gitfrage/guitarspecs/blob/master/very little) on wood.
+The vibration behavior of the string depends (very little) on wood.
 The body itself is very thick compared to the neck, that is why the body wood type and form have very limited influence on the sound of electric guitar.

 > [music.stackexchange.com](http://music.stackexchange.com/questions/14019/how-much-does-an-electric-guitars-body-physics-affect-the-tone-playability-et) - how much does electric guitar's body physics affect the tone and playability.